Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: Introduction

-In this work we apply these ideas to a repulsively interacting and initially harmonically trapped one-dimensional Bose-gas of atoms in a moving weak laser speckle potential.
-We quantify the drag experienced by the atomic superfluid by calculating the drag force, based on linear response theory and the dynamic structure factor of the one-dimensional Bose gas \cite{cherny09}.
+In this work we apply these ideas to a repulsively interacting one-dimensional Bose-gas of atoms in a moving weak laser speckle potential.
+Except for the moving random potential we consider the gas to be in equilibrium, e.g.\ contained in a time-independent trapping potential.
+Note that our approach does not strictly apply to the situation of an expanding Bose gas after trap release realised in experiments \cite{billy08,roati08} because the interacting one-dimensional Bose gas does not equilibrate locally during expansion and thus the assumptions of our approach do not apply in this case \cite{Campbell2015}.
+Instead we assume that only the speckle potential moves relative to the gas.
+Moving the speckle potential across the Bose gas at sufficiently high velocities, where superfluidity breaks down, will create excitations, which we quantify by calculating the mutual drag force based on linear response theory and the dynamic structure factor of the one-dimensional Bose gas \cite{cherny09}.
 The magnitude of the drag force thus provides a quantitative generalization of Landau's criterion of superfluidity \cite{cherny09a,Cherny2012} by giving us the dissipation rate of the Landau instability.
-The main finding is that is that effective mobility edges emerge due to a combination of the finite momentum range of experimentally generated laser speckle \cite{modugno10:rev} and the characteristic shape of the dynamic structure factor, as illustrated in Fig.~\ref{fig:dsf}.
+The main finding is that effective mobility edges emerge due to a combination of the finite momentum range of experimentally generated laser speckle \cite{modugno10:rev} and the characteristic shape of the dynamic structure factor (see the discussion in Sec.~\ref{sec:linear} below).

-The effective mobility edges separate regimes of zero drag force, where the dynamical onset of Anderson localization is suppressed, from regimes of finite drag force.
-While a finite drag force is a prerequisite for Anderson localization to develop, the approach cannot provide details about the statics or dynamics of Anderson or many-body localized phases, which can be obtained by other methods \cite{sanchez10:rev,modugno10:rev,aleiner10,shapiro12:rev}.
+The effective mobility edges separate the regime of zero drag force from that of finite drag force, and thus the separation line is interpreted as the dynamical onset of Anderson localization.
+When a finite drag force is present, the superfluid state of the Bose gas will eventually be destroyed and Anderson or many-body localisation phenomena will govern the evolution of the system for long times.
+While a finite drag force is a prerequisite for Anderson localization to develop, this approach cannot provide details about the statics or dynamics of Anderson or many-body localized phases, which can be obtained by other methods \cite{sanchez10:rev,modugno10:rev,aleiner10,shapiro12:rev}.

 The absence of the drag force means that the system is superfluid and thus stable against external perturbations.
-Then the linear response theory is quit applicable at least in the vicinity of the onset of non-zero values of the drag force.
+Then the linear response theory is quite applicable at least in the vicinity of the onset of non-zero values of the drag force.
 This implies that effective mobility edges can be calculated with linear response theory.